betharowan/TIGER_Scripts-for-distribution/README.md

 Questions about these scripts can be directed to Beth Rowan (beth.rowan@tuebingen.mpg.de)

-Last updated 15 January 2016
+Last updated 13 April 2016

 #Getting started